itislu/42free/README.md

   ```

 This will download the `42free.sh` script into a hidden `.scripts` directory in your home directory.

 It will also add an alias `42free` to your shell's RC file (either `.bashrc` or `.zshrc`) so you can use it from any directory.

 ---

 ## Usage

-You can use 42free by running the `42free` command followed by any amount of directories or files you want to move.
+Use 42free by running the `42free` command followed by any amount of directories or files you want to free the space of.

 The arguments can be specified as absolute or relative paths.
 42free will automatically detect if the given argument is the source you want to move, or the destination you want to move the source to.